aryan877/subis/README.md

    - Start the cron server: `yarn start`
    - Hit the `/start` express endpoint to start the cron job for automatically charging expired subscriptions on 12:00:02 AM UTC daily.

-5. Set up the `subscription-api-usage-example` folder:
+5. Set up the `subis-subscription-example-nextjs` folder:
-   - Navigate to the `subscription-api-usage-example` folder: `cd ../subscription-api-usage-example`
+   - Navigate to the `subis-subscription-example-nextjs` folder: `cd ../subis-subscription-example-nextjs`
    - Install the required dependencies: `yarn install`
    -  Add the environment variable `SUBSCRIPTION_MANAGER_ADDRESS` once it is deployed through Next.js frontend
    - Add the environment variable `AA_FACTORY_ADDRESS` ( deployed in step 2 ) to the `.env` file.